Mitigation of Global Warming

 Introduction of Solar Power Generation Systems

 Kagome Australia Pty Ltd. began generating solar power in June 2019.
-As a result, in FY2020 the plant was able to reduce its annual CO2 emissions from power consumption by approx. 3%.
+As a result, in FY2021 the plant was able to reduce its annual CO2 emissions from power consumption by approx. 4%.

 Use of Electricity from Renewable Energy

 Holding da Industria Transformadora doTomate, SGPS S.A. of Portugal began purchasing electricity generated from 100% renewable energy in July 2021.
-As a result, in 2021, the company expected to reduce its annual CO2 emissions from power consumption by approx. 4,000 tons, representing a reduction of 80 to 90%.
+As a result, in 2021 it reduced CO2 emissions from electricity consumption by around 3,300 tons.